abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 Here is a an interactive preview of the shurb delineation and segmentation on a subset of the data for this project:

+> *Use the left mouse button to tilt the 3D model and the mouse scroll wheel to zoom in and out.
+Individual colors represent segmented shrub.*

 <iframe src="/files/shrub_las_Widget.html" width="600" height="400"></iframe>